Transparency and Dialogue: Regulatory Controversies in São Paulo

 Regulatory Analysis and EDP São Paulo Results

-This document presents the main regulatory actions involving EDP São Paulo, addressing pole-sharing, concession renewal, and a timeline of relevant events.
-It also includes results of implemented initiatives, highlighting EDP’s commitment to service quality and transparency—essential to understanding the regulatory landscape and the company’s responses to sector requirements.
+This document presents the main regulatory actions involving EDP São Paulo, addressing pole-sharing, concession renewal, ANEEL fines, and a comprehensive timeline of events.
+It includes verified financial data, service quality indicators (DEC/FEC), results of implemented initiatives, and the governance framework in place — highlighting EDP's commitment to transparency and proactive response to sector requirements.

 Cases